dauba-dauba/monster/README.md

 ## Usage

 *monster* operates on the current user's cookie jar.
-It supports three modes of operation: get, set, and eat (delete).
+It supports three modes of operation - get, set, and eat (delete) - as follows:

 > monster get url [key]